jwanner83/unsort/README.md

 # unsort
-A slow and inefficient sorting library for numbers with a global cache on the edge.
+An unreliable and overall unusable sorting library for numbers with a global cache on the edge.